DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP.md

 - Some NETWORK engineers might choose to configure each ROUTER to act as the DHCP SERVER for its connected LANS
 - However, large enterprises often choose to use a CENTRALIZED DHCP SERVER
-- If the SERVER is centralized, it won’t receive the DHCP CLIENTS’ Broadcast DHCP messages
+- If the server is centralized, it won’t receive the DHCP CLIENTS’ Broadcast DHCP messages
-- To FIX this, you can configure a ROUTER to act as a DHCP RELAY AGENT
+- To fix this, you can configure a ROUTER to act as a DHCP RELAY AGENT
-- The ROUTER will forward the clients’ Broadcast DHCP messages to the remote DHCP SERVER as a Unicast messages
+- The router will forward the clients’ Broadcast DHCP messages to the remote DHCP SERVER as a Unicast messages

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3c0b188e-a120-499e-b089-18740d0d4559)